clbarrell/outofthebarrell/content/posts/2019-09-01-figuring-out-product-management-1.md

 draft: false
 subtitle: What do I even do as a PM?
 ---
-Even though I'd worked with our product managers (PMs) in the past.
-The exact activities and day to day were this big black box that I had to figure out.
-That journey's been a wild ride.
-But I wouldn't take it back for a second.
-I'm sure I'll still be figuring out product management (PM) in 5+ years' time.
-But I'm sharing the start of my PM journey here for posterity's sake - as well as my own.
-Parsing this experience has been hugely beneficial.
+Even though I've worked with our product managers (PMs) in the past, exactly what they do was black box to me.
+I had to figure it all out as I went.
+That journey's been a wild ride and I wouldn't take it back for a second.
+Luckily I've had some great people to rely on.
+I'm sure I'll still be figuring out product management (PM) in 5+ years' time but I'm sharing the start of my PM journey here for posterity's sake.
+Parsing this experience has been hugely beneficial to myself and if you're thinking or doing PM then may it give you an insight into a different perspective.

 ### TLDR

-Product management is great.
+> Product management is great.
 I like it.
 It's really broad and PMs do some really cool, different things.
 But I'm well armed with my experience at Culture Amp so far from my non-PM roles.
-I'm lucky that just in time learning works for the work in doing.
+I'm lucky that just in time learning is effective for the work in doing.
 Which is conveniently following the product lifecycle by creating a product from scratch.
-Go to end for my [PM resource list]("#best-resources-so-far") that I've found useful so far.
+Go to end for my  that I've found useful so far.

 ## PM is the bomb